Updated July 10, 2023

 Introduction to Python Tkinter

-Python Tkinter is the standard Graphical User Interface (GUI) that is supported in Python.
-When Tkinter is used alongside Python, it results in the creation of GUI very conveniently and quite fast.
+Python Tkinter is the standard Graphical User Interface (GUI) supported in Python.
+When Tkinter is used alongside Python, it results in the creation of a GUI very conveniently and quite fast.
 The main advantage of using Tkinter is that it has an object-oriented interface.
-The success of any application or website depends on how well it interacts with the user, i.e. an attractive graphical interface helps to create a good application.
+The success of any application or website depends on how well it interacts with the user, i.e., an attractive graphical interface helps to create a good application.
 Well, Python Tkinter does that for us.

 The following are the steps for creating a Tkinter application along with the syntax: